 Why perform an accessibility audit?

 Accessibility audit is the starting point of having accessible digital assets.
 It is done to identify how well accessible or not-so-accessible your site is to a wide range of potential web users and to provide guidance on eliminating the issues to improve customer experience.
 It could be done reactively or proactively since the benefits of providing disabled access cannot be overemphasized and the failure to provide an accessible digital experience to people with disabilities could be fatal.
 Among these reasons are to mitigate the risk of a lawsuit which is almost unavoidable in the U.S these days.
-Other reasons include compliance with regulatory laws and avoidance of subjective fines (such as AODA), business reasons such as the increase in audience, enhancement of brand reputation, and to have the edge over the competition.
+Other reasons include compliance with regulatory laws and avoidance of subjective fines (such as AODA), business reasons such as the increase in audience, enhancement of brand reputation, and having the edge over the competition.
 Audits can also be performed to facilitate the decision of either to totally overhaul a site or fix non-accessible elements of the website depending on the available tools and resources.

 The Standard to Follow When Performing Accessibility (A11Y) Audit